 How To Prepare for Adventure Trips & Treks the Globetrooper Way

-Most of us avid travellers are fit enough to enjoy most adventure treks.
-Maybe we’re not ultramarathon’ers, and maybe we can’t do 100 military pushups without stopping (hey, there’s a challenge), but you know, we tend to take care of ourselves because we love to travel and we can’t think of anything worse than being hindered by our own physical limitations.
+Most of us avid travelers are fit enough to enjoy most adventure treks.
+Maybe we’re not ultramarathoners, and perhaps we can’t do 100 military pushups without stopping (hey, there’s a challenge), but you know, we tend to take care of ourselves because we love to travel and we can’t think of anything worse than being hindered by our physical limitations.

-We Westerners tend to have very soft and sensitive feet.
-Even for us Aussies who walk the streets and beaches without shoes, we still tend to have tender feet.
+We, Westerners, tend to have very soft and sensitive feet.
+Even for us Aussies who walk the streets and beaches without shoes, we still manage to have tender feet.
 When Lauren and I recently hit the jungle for 8 hours of straight trekking, our feet were destroyed.
-There’s nothing as frustrating as having the fitness to break new ground, but being thwarted by blisters the size of jupiter.
+There’s nothing as frustrating as having the fitness to break new ground, but being thwarted by blisters the size of Jupiter.

 What is excellent footwear?
-It really depends.
+It depends.
 And, it takes a lot of trial and error.
-Less weight and less friction is usually best, but both of those characteristics come at a cost, namely warmth and protection.
-Sandals are great, until you fracture your ankle or end up in sub-zero temps, which can literally kill.
-So it’s really up to you to prioritise each factor: weight vs. protection vs. warmth vs. breathability.
+Less weight and less friction are usually best, but both of those characteristics come at a cost, namely warmth, and protection.
+Sandals are high until you fracture your ankle or end up in sub-zero temps, which can kill.
+So it’s really up to you to prioritize each factor: weight vs. protection vs. warmth vs. breathability.
 As for socks, they must be non-cotton to wick away moisture.
 Damp enclosed feet soften and blister very easily.